 Tuesday evening yogahas now moved to Bournville Quaker Meeting House.
 It is still a drop-in session, so there is no need to pre-book.
-If you have previous experience of yoga, why not come and join us?
-Please note there will be no class on 5th November.
+If you have some previous experience of yoga, even just a few weeks, why not come and join us?

 Data Protection is big news at the moment with the introduction of the new GDPR.
 My Data Protection Policy is available here.

 This is a common response to the question “What attracts you to doing a yoga class?”
 I don’t think anyone has ever told me they want to come to yoga to get stronger.
 However, you might be in for a surprise!
 Sadly, our muscular strength declines as we age and personally I don’t think our modern lifestyle helps a great deal.
 So many more of us have sedentary jobs these days and exercise becomes another thing to be fitted into the week, rather than happening as a matter of course.

 It’s been suggested that building strength should actually take priority over becoming more flexible.
 Improving muscle tone helps us to maintain our body weight as muscles consume more calories than fat, even when resting (Yay!).
 Muscle strength helps us to improve our posture.
 We have greater endurance and are less prone to falls because we have better balance.
 Ideally we should focus initially on building core strength and then look to develop the major muscles in the body i.e. arm and leg muscles.
 This stops us from relying on smaller weaker muscles that are not up to the job.